Paper: Sizing and finishing

 Papers may have their surfaces polished by calendering or burnishing.
-Paper can be further processed into coated paper by sizing the paper with a thin layer of material such as calcium carbonate or kaolin, applied to one or both sides.
-This treatment manipulates the final feel of the paper, which improve its characteristics for specific purposes, such as avoiding ink running on printer paper.
+Paper can be further processed into coated paper by sizing it with a thin layer of material, such as calcium carbonate or kaolin, applied to one or both sides.
+This treatment alters the paper's final feel, improving its characteristics for specific purposes, such as preventing ink from running on printer paper.

 The paper is then fed onto reels if it is to be used on web printing presses, or cut into sheets for other printing processes or other purposes.
-Sheets are usually cut "long-grain", i.e. with the grain parallel to the longer dimension of the sheet.
+Sheets are usually cut "long-grain", i.e., with the grain parallel to the sheet's longer dimension.
 Continuous form paper (or continuous stationery) is cut to width with holes punched at the edges, and folded into stacks.